hmailserver/hmailserver/README.md

    NOTE: Change the -j parameter from 4 to the number of cores on your computer.
 The parameter specifies the number of parallel compilations will be done.

    <pre>
-   bootstrap.bat vc12
+   bootstrap
-   bjam.exe --toolset=msvc-12.0 --build-type=complete address-model=64 --build-dir=out64 -j 4
+   b2 debug release threading=multi --build-type=complete --toolset=msvc address-model=64 stage --build-dir=out64 -j 4
    </pre>

 Building hMailServer
 --------------------

-Visual Studio 2013 must be started with Run as Administrator.
+Visual Studio 2019 must be started with _Run as Administrator_.

 1. Download the source code from this Git repository.
 2. Compile the solution hmailserver\source\Server\hMailServer\hMailServer.sln.